- Recommendations for all

 For more information: in Wilma.

-Finnish Adult Education Center of Turku and “Arbis”, the Swedish Adult Education Center of Turku will have summer courses.
-They will resume contact teaching.
+Finnish Adult Education Center of Turku and “Arbis”, the Swedish Adult Education Center of Turku in contact teaching.

 - The City of Turku recommends using masks in public spaces, in City of Turku services, and in Föli buses.